EvonuX/Face-Recognition/README.md

 # Face-Recognition
-Build with React and using Clarifai API
+Built with React and using Clarifai API

 Used Clarifai API for face recognition.
 Deployed to Netlify.